Smith-Pad/subjects/README.md

 - Native Apple Swift Support for Apple Devices
 - More innovative features using Apple Swift and Apple Devices in General

+## NOTICES:

+This branch will be moved to a new branch called subjects-apple or subjects-swift